tylerckeller/youtube-essentials-extension/README.md

 YouTube Essentials aims to provide users with all the productive customization and functionality that YouTube lacks.

-schedule different rules for different days

-visualize your usage and gauge whether your watch habits are net positive or net negative

-all this and much more...

 ---

 ## Features

 - set restrictions on categories (block or just blur)